-Wharton’s Olivia Mitchell on America’s new post-COVID retirement outlook: an Inquirer Q&A
+Wharton’s Olivia Mitchell on America’s new post-COVID retirement outlook: An Inquirer Q&A

-“The outlook for retirement is worse than a year ago,” said Wharton’s Olivia Mitchell matter-of-factly in an interview last week.
+“The outlook for retirement is worse than a year ago,” Wharton professor Olivia Mitchell said matter-of-factly in an interview last week.
 “We’re now in a different world.”

-In a Q&A with the Wharton professor, the Inquirer asked her to elaborate on what the post-COVID world means for America’s retirement savers and those who have already retired.
+In a Q&A, The Inquirer asked her to elaborate on what the post-COVID world means for America’s retirement savers and those who have already retired.
 Mitchell is professor of Insurance & Risk Management, Business Economics & Public Policy and executive director of Wharton’s Pension Research Council.

 Prior to the coronavirus, private savings weren’t that high anyway, and many investors’ portfolios were shocked by market volatility.
 Torsten Slok at Deutsche Bank has very good data showing low savings rates.
 But in addition, we are seeing a new era of low [capital markets] returns.
 That should have a dampening effect on people’s hopes for retirement.

 Siegel is quite a bull.
 But economically, we’re in a different world.
 China is having troubles.
-The I.M.F. published its forecast for global 2020 GDP showing an expected decline of 5% for the full year, a decline of 8% for U.S. GDP and the E.U.
+The IMF [International Monetary Fund] published its forecast for global 2020 GDP showing an expected decline of 5% for the full year, a decline of 8% for U.S. GDP and the E.U.
 GDP, and Russian faces a decline of 7% for 2020.
 There’s great instability right now.

 Even though the stock market came back this year [after the pandemic hit], it won’t remain up reliably, especially as the U.S. government hasn’t figured out how to manage the pandemic.